Jasmin Hamid

 Hamid started her career in politics in 2008, when she ran during the Helsinki local elections, representing the Green League.
 She was then chosen as deputy commissioner.
 In 2012, she was chosen for the Helsinki council with 1,200 votes.

 Hamid got into investing in 2013, when she bought her first investment housing in Kallio, Helsinki.
 Hamid has been vocal in the media about the fact that while investors are often portrayed as "suited-up professionals", investing actually is possible for others as well - encouraging people to start investing somewhere.

-Jasmin Hamid is a part of the Finnish Tatar community.
+Hamid is a part of the Finnish Tatar community.
 She has two children with her Finnish husband Santtu Hulkkonen.
 Hamid speaks Tatar to her children.